toolblaster/toolblaster/README.md

 Use an extension like Live Server to serve the index.html file from the root directory.

-Note: Because some tools use modules and external CDNs, viewing them via the file:// protocol directly in the browser may cause CORS or pathing issues.
-Always use a local web server.
+⚠️ Note: Because several tools rely on ES modules, external assets, and absolute/relative path queries, launching static files via the file:// protocol directly in the browser will cause CORS or broken pathing issues.
+Always serve using a local web server.

 🛡️ Accessibility (WCAG AA) & SEO

-Contrast: UI elements utilize high-contrast pairings (e.g., stone-600 to stone-900 against light backgrounds) to strictly meet or exceed the 4.5:1 contrast ratio required by WCAG AA standards.
+WCAG AA Compliance: Color pairings are reviewed meticulously.
+Headings, labels, and text colors have been upgraded (e.g., from stone-400 to high-contrast stone-600 or stone-900 against light backgrounds) to meet the strict 4.5:1 contrast ratio benchmark.
+Input boxes feature precise aria labels and step validations.

-SEO: Implementations include accurate canonical tags, JSON-LD structured data (WebApplication, HowTo, FAQPage), and optimized Meta Titles & Descriptions.
+Print Optimization: Custom @media print style sheets swap out interactive controls and sliders with high-contrast, clean-cut statement templates (#print-report and #yearlyGrowthContainer) specifically designed for neat A4 PDF saving.

+SEO & Structure: Implemented standardized meta titles (strictly capped at 60 characters for SERP) and meta descriptions under 160 characters.
+Backed by extensive Schema.org JSON-LD structured data graphs (FinancialProduct and WebApplication) for rich snippet results.

 ✉️ Contact & Creator